uldissturms/rabbitmq-resilience/README.md

  - Custom
  - Native
 As a conslusion
- - the custom library is ack-ing the message when exception is thrown while processing message which is not acceptable and should not be used
+ - the custom library curretly reject message in case exception is thrown in message handler
  - the native library provides options for:
     - putting the message back
     - sending it to dead letter exchange